 Life happens.
 We believe you are the best judge of when you need a break in the course.
 Therefore, we allow you some flexibility in handing in your assignments, to use at your own judgement:

 Additional homework extensions can only be granted by the professor and are only granted under truly exceptional circumstances.It is wise to save your late pass and skipped responses for illness or family emergencies and unexpected events such as interviews.

-It is our intention to make the course accessible to all students.
-If you find that issues around ability, family crises, health problems, religious commitments, or other personal issues are impeding your ability to learn in this course, please reach out to the course instructor for accommodations.
+We teach this course with the goal of reaching every student, no matter your circumstances.
+If you find that issues around ability, family commitments, health problems, religious commitments, legal issues, or other personal situations are impeding your ability to learn in this course, please reach out to the course instructors so we can make a personal plan to help you succeed in this course.
 Reaching out early, before things get out of hand, makes it easier for us to help you effectively, but do not let being late deter you from reaching out.
-Disability-based services are also provided through Cornell's Student Disability Services.
+Some resources that might be of use include:

 Questions about why you got a grade may be answered by any TA.
 You may also ask any TA whether they think it would be a good idea to ask for a regrade.
 However, no one on the TA team is actually allowed to change a grade once released, even if it is obviously, egregiously wrong.
-This power is reserved for Prof. Sengers.
+This power is reserved for Vera Khovanskaya.

 It is our aim in this class to grade fairly and clearly.
 If there has been a serious error in grading, we want to know about this and fix it.
 You can let us know about a potential issue by requesting your assignment to be regraded.

 There are two kinds of regrade requests in this course: